FrancoisSimon/aTrack/README.md

 -------

 aTrack is a method to detemine the state of motion of particles.
 The stand-alone version of aTrack is available at [https://zenodo.org/records/10994586](https://zenodo.org/records/11075336).
 For more information about the Stand-alone version of aTrack, see the [Wiki](https://github.com/FrancoisSimon/aTrack/wiki) section of this GitHub page.
+The python package enables to analyze 1D, 2D and 3D tracks while the Stand alone package is limited to 2D tracks.

 This readme file focuses on the python implementation of aTrack.